Skip to Content

 Afternoon tea is a serious affair at the Corinthia Hotel

-It’s treated more like a traditional ceremony, slowly drawn out by the arrival of each plate of food and cup of tea.
-It’s served in the hotel’s Crystal Moon Lounge which is illuminated by an astonishing 1001 Baccarat crystals.
+Each plate of food and cup of tea arrives with an almost ceremonial flourish and is served in the hotel’s Crystal Moon Lounge which is illuminated by an astonishing 1001 Baccarat crystals.

 The tea options range from bespoke blends to single-estate brews and the menu has all the sweet-tooth favourites and savoury preferences you could possibly desire.
 It’s certainly an indulgent and relaxed affair, one that’s perfectly saved for a special occasion.